codahale/lockstitch/README.md

 ## ⚠️ WARNING: You should not use this. ⚠️

 Neither the design nor the implementation of this library have been independently evaluated.
+It uses very recent cryptographic algorithms in slightly heterodox ways and may well be just an absolutely terrible idea.
+The design is documented in [`design.md`](design.md); read it and see if the arguments therein are convincing.

+In addition, there is absolutely no guarantee of backwards compatibility.

 ## Design